Final report for FNE19-926

 2021 update: PL Willie Crosby was unable to replicate this study at another apiary and a final report will be submitted with the current information.

 In this project we aimed to discover if wild mushrooms in the northeast could be collected, extracted, and fed to honeybees to increase overall health.
 We hoped these readily available mushrooms could decrease viral load detected in the hives, increase overall health and there by increase winter survival rate.
 In our treatment process only 1/5 of the intended mushroom extract was given and no noticeable differences were observed or measured in the honeybees.
 Because of the miscommunication and mis application of the treatment we were not able to answer our query.
+Data that was collected was lost by the beekeeper due to water damage.

 Education & Outreach Activities and Participation Summary